Start here: Evolution has not prepared your brain for today's porn

-Many still believe that only chemicals, not behaviors such as Internet porn, can cause addiction.
+Some still believe that only chemicals, not behaviors such as internet porn use, can cause addiction.
 However, neuroscientists who study the effects of addiction on the brain know differently.
 Experts in the field define addiction in many ways.
 A simple model for understanding addiction is to apply the four Cs:

 - Compulsion to use